 - Finalize Image

-If using a RMM or other tool to install the Roaming Client, below is a useful PowerShell script which will download and install the Roaming Client without the need to distribute the MSI file to the computers.
+If using an RMM or other tool to install the Roaming Client, below is a useful PowerShell script that will download and install the Roaming Client without the need to distribute the MSI file to the computers.